heroui-inc/heroui-native/src/components/button/button.md

 - **Button**: Main container that handles press interactions, animations, and variants.
 Provides sensible defaults when sub-components are omitted.
 - **Button.Background**: Optional background element with absolute positioning.
 Rendered beneath all other content.
 Use for gradients or custom backgrounds.
 - **Button.StartContent**: Optional content displayed at the start of the button.
 Use for icons or other elements before the label.
-- **Button.Label**: Button label that displays text or custom content.
+- **Button.Label**: Optional label that displays text or custom content.
 When string is provided, it renders as Text.
 Otherwise renders children as-is.
 - **Button.EndContent**: Optional content displayed at the end of the button.
 Use for icons or other elements after the label.

 ## API Reference